void-trinity/TTT-Task/README.md

 # Working

 <ol>
     <li> First the React App is rendered in the front end.
-The state of the current app is set as following:
+The state of the current app is set as following:<br>
-        {
+        {<br>
-            loaded: false, // Tells whether the data is received from the backend
+            loaded: false, // Tells whether the data is received from the backend<br>
             loading: false, // Tells about the fetching state.
-When True, loader is shown on screen
+When True, loader is shown on screen<br>
-            data: [], // Used to store wordlist array received from backend
+            data: [], // Used to store wordlist array received from backend<br>
-            n: 0, // The value to be sent to backend for number of words to be returned
+            n: 0, // The value to be sent to backend for number of words to be returned<br>
             success: false, // In sync with the success token returned in json by backend.
-Used to render error }
+Used to render error.<br>
+        }
     <li> The app waits for the button to be clicked and sends the number entered in the text box to the backend in the form of JSON.
     <li> The Express server receives the json and then fetches the text file hosted at TTT server